CPK Calculation: Capability Analysis – Cp and CpK Explained | Six Sigma

 A score between 0 and 1 tells us that your mean is now within your customer’s requirements.
 This is a good start as at least on average you are achieving what your customers want.
 A CPK of 0.1 lets you know that your average just scrapes inside your specification limits, a score closer to 0.99 tells us that almost all your process spread is within the customer’s requirements.

 If you have a process capability indices of greater than one, then it is telling us that your process output is 100% within your customers requirements.
-A CPK statistics closer to 2, tells us that your process spread is not just within your requirements, but well within the customer requirements, meaning you are almost always achieving your customers requirements.
+In the context of process stability and statistical control, a CPK statistics closer to 2 tells us that your process spread is not just within your requirements, but well within the customer requirements, meaning you are almost always achieving your customers requirements.

 How Are They Used?